Shou/Phosphor/README.md

 # Phosphor
-Modern dark material and responsive CSS3 purist theme for Zetaboards, intended successor of the brighter [Monochrome](https://github.com/Shou/Monochrome).
+Modern dark material and responsive CSS3 purist theme for Zetaboards, intended successor of the brighter [Monochrome](https://github.com/Shou/Monochrome), all achieved within the confines of Zetaboard's extensive use of `<table>` and otherwise old-fashioned markup.
 Currently undergoing heavy development, it is based on Monochrome's core and already in a bearable state.

 ## Changes